 I am automating the hell out of my home.
 This is one of my favorite podcasts on the subject.
 They cover the news in detail great interviews, lots of fantastic information.
 And very professional.

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Home: On and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Home: On.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Home: On and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for Home: On from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for Home: On from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.